This module consists of a mix of high-level, core, low-level and

 balanceVecJ(j, jregt, rev_, Vec)

-Performs balancing on a single vector (V
+Performs balancing on a single vector (V) with a weight

-indexed by j.
+indexed by \(j\).
 V

-specifies the scatterer.
+scatterer.

 calcCsStout(scatXYZR, aJ, fJ, nmax2_, tol_, verb_, sig)